 45) Cattleya Orchid

-The genus of orchids got its name in 1824 by John Lindley after horticulturalist William Cattley.
-These beauties are loved for their exotic charm and boast over 50 different varieties covering numerous color palettes.
+The genus of orchids was named in 1824 by John Lindley after horticulturist William Cattley.
+These beauties are loved for their exotic charm and boast over 50 varieties covering numerous color palettes.

 Native To: | South America – Costa Rica south to Argentina. |